Mother Riley Meets the Vampire: Reception

+Reviews in Great Britain ranged from charitable to execrable.
 Kine Weekly wrote: Comedy thriller, combining the exuberance of Arthur (Old Mother Riley) Lucan with the fruity macabre of Bela Lugosi. ...
 Simple fun and hearty shocks, plus compelling title and star values, make it a sound attraction for the masses and youngsters, Good popular 'quota'. ...
 The picture is a trifle laboured at the start and the most is not made of the vampire asides, but, no matter, laughs and thrills, fashioned in an evergreen mould, pile up towards the finish.
 Arthur Lucan puts over his famous dame act with characteristic aplomb and sings a catchy ditty as Old Mother Riley and Bela Lugosi, although restrained, makes an effective foil as Von Housen.
 The final schemozzle in which bicycle, motor-cycle and old crock car are employed is excellently timed and aptly rounds off the zany, cunningly cast low-life extravaganza.

+The Daily Film Renter wrote: "The vigorous action, the unabashed corn displayed by the two leading characters, the adequate settings and passable support, make it fair enough in its own particular class."

+Picturegoer wrote: "Now that Abbott and Costello have Met The Ghosts, it looks as though all the other slapstick comedians are queueing up to have a go.
+But if we're in for a comedy-thriller cycle, let's hope that those to come are more efficiently put together than this lumbering collection of badly timed chestnuts.
+True, Arthur Lucan is in vigorous form, and Bela Lugosi gives one of his liveliest performances, but the script defeats them both.
+The most irritating aspect of the film is that it wastes so many talented stage players, such as Dora Bryan, Richard Wattis and Judith Furse.
+In these surroundings they look incompetent, which assuredly they are not."

-The Monthly Film Bulletin wrote: "Stupid, humourless and repulsive."
+The Monthly Film Bulletin reviewer was blunt and brutally frank: "Stupid, humourless, and repulsive."

+Only one American critic bothered to review it, Sol Abraham of the Baltimore Sun, who invited lovers of bad cinema to try it: "This is an awful, a really awful, a ferociously awful movie, and if you want to spend a deliriously joyful hour, don't miss it.
+No low comedy is beneath Mrs. Riley... her whole act was built around effects that were so dreadfully unfunny that they came out hilarious.
+There's a lot more of Lugosi, a lot more of Mrs. Riley, a lot more of the most feeble, least sensible movie around.
+You'll love it."